Steps to Buying and Renovating a Fixer-Upper

 - Receive board approval (again, be prepared for a wait time from 1 week to a few months after the board interview).

 - Schedule a closing (2 weeks after approval).
-Once your closing is scheduled, let your general contractor know so that room can be made in the schedule for your project to commence.
+Once your closing is scheduled, let your general contractor know so that room can be made in the schedule for your project to begin.
+Also check out our article on what to ask a GC before renovating.

 - The keys to your new home are in hand!
 Sign the contract with your Sweeten contractor.
 If you’re in a condo or co-op, you’ll also need to get the renovation approved by the board.

-As you can see from this timeline, some overlap exists between your renovation and your property purchase schedules.
-Keep in mind, however, that the bulk of the renovation work that happens prior to closing is prep work: this is the time to educate yourself about costs and processes while familiarizing yourself with various contractors to see who might be the best fit for your project.
+When buying and renovating a fixer-upper, some overlap exists between your renovation and your property purchase schedules.
+The bulk of the renovation process that happens prior to closing is prep work.
+Use this time to educate yourself about costs and processes.
+Begin the search for contractors and who would be the best fit for your project.

-While you can lay the groundwork, don’t pull the trigger until you own the property (you never know what might happen!).
-Only after you have the keys in hand should you pick up that sledgehammer.
+While you can lay this groundwork, don’t pull the trigger until you own the property (you never know what might happen!).
+When you’re ready to get started on your home remodel, work with Sweeten to renovate with the best contractors.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.